 How Fast Will a Secured Credit Card Help Build Credit?

 If you’re building credit from scratch, you can use a secured card to build credit by paying on time each month.
-But, again, payment history is the most significant component of your credit score, so you could see a hefty increase in your credit score within a six-month period.
-But, again, the amount of the increase will vary by individual.
+But, again, payment history is the most significant component of your credit score, so you can see hefty credit score increases within a six-month period.
+Still, the amount of the increase will vary by individual.

 How To Raise Your Credit Score with a Secured Credit Card